How to enter

 By registering for the Prize you will be able to formally compete in the Longitude Prize and you will receive key information and updates regarding the Prize.
 We would encourage you to register at an early stage so that we can showcase your development and track your progress towards winning the prize.

-Once you have registered, a full application form will be made available to you within five working days.
+Once you have registered, a link to a full application form will be made available to you.

 Before you complete and submit your application form you must check to see whether your innovation fully meets all of the criteria set out in our Prize Rules.